 Iniskea South Island – June 26, August 1

 Western Ocean Walking Weekend – September 23 to 26

 Next year will see the return of my birdwatching tour to Poland, my guided walking week in the South of France (both in May 2022) and my guided week in Catalunya (September 2022).
-It will also see the welcome return of my long weekends in NW Mayo, along the Killary Fjord (pictured above) and in The Burren.
+It will also see the welcome return of my long weekends in NW Mayo and along the Killary Fjord (pictured above).